CafeOBJ/cafeobj/manual/md/reference.md

 Modules can be automatically regularized by the interpreter if the `regularize signature` switch is turn to `on`.

-TODO -- should we give more details here -- unclear to me.

 ## `regularize signature` switch ## {#switch-regularize-signature}